 - The rights of an inventor are protected, thereby reducing the chance of an infringer getting away with infringement without paying for it.

 - Liquidating the innovation of inventors behind highly valuable patents encourages them to continue innovating, which in turn benefits the society.

 Patent trolls do not really hurt innovation.
-Instead by playing as a middleman, Patent trolls do play a valuable role in innovation, agrees James F McDonough III in his paper Myth of the Patent Troll, where he argues that the very presence of patent dealers in a market gives way to innovation.
+Instead by playing middlemen, Patent trolls play a valuable role in innovation, concludes James F McDonough III in his paper Myth of the Patent Troll, where he argues that the very presence of patent dealers in a market gives way to innovation.